One running back, one tight end, and three wide receivers.

 Advanced Metrics

-The percentage of opponent plays that fail to meet success-rate thresholds.
+The percentage of opponent plays that meet success-rate thresholds; lower is better for the defense.

 Positions